 “Me not know,” he replied, his voice rising in volume and sharpness.

 Jim replied, “No!
 No No!”
 This time he was even louder and quite emphatic.

 “Do you need a doctor?”
 Nothing.
 The place fell silent.

 There was no question about it.
 By this time, Jim was coming unglued.
 He had screamed in such a high pitch and volume, Hearsey figured he had gone savage with rage and frustration.
 Her questions to him seemed normal enough.

 What the hell was going on?

 This was a particularly tense part of the book, and there are others too.
 Death at the Harbourview Cafe is a story worthy of a prime-time drama, and Mr Humber draws on the many peculiarities in the story (an unarmed RCMP constabulary, citizens milling about the cafe after shots have rang out, and Jim Ling’s mental health issues just to name a few) to maintain a level of strangeness, confusion and suspense in the telling of this real-life drama.
-Included are nineteen appendices which contain artefacts, photographs, news clippings, official letters and eyewitness statements.
+Included are nineteen appendices which contain artifacts, photographs, news clippings, official letters and eyewitness statements.

-A well-compliled and researched book, Death at the Harbourview Cafe will be enjoyed by all fans of the true crime genre, fact or fiction.
+A well-compiled and researched book, Death at the Harbourview Cafe will be enjoyed by all fans of the true crime genre, fact or fiction.
 It goes on my 2018 Longlist for a “The Very Best!”
 Book Award in the Non-Fiction category.

 *Please note if you choose to purchase the book through Amazon using the link below I will receive a small commission at no extra cost to you.
 If you cannot see the ad below, here is the direct link: https://amzn.to/2Dy27Hq Thanks!